PhilipYip1988/python-tutorials/002_markdown/readme.md

 ![001_markdown_preview](./images/001_markdown_preview.PNG)

-And the Markdown Preview can be viewd in another pane:
+And the Markdown Preview can be viewed in another pane:

 ![002_markdown_preview](./images/002_markdown_preview.PNG)
 ---